enyojs/enyo-docs/developer-guide/getting-started/creating-and-building-an-app.md

 application](https://github.com/enyojs/enyo-strawman).
 Clone the repository and take a look at the `package.json` file in the root directory.
 Then run `enyo pack` and find the built app under `dist/`.

-### enyo serve

-`enyo serve` is a tool that builds your application and makes it available via a Web server (running on port 8000 by default). `enyo serve` monitors the files used in the build (JavaScript, CSS, and `package.json`) and rebuilds the application if one of the files is changed or deleted.  `enyo serve` supports the same options as `enyo pack`, along with a few others related to the Web server.
-However, unlike `enyo pack`, the options for `enyo serve` *cannot* be specified in the project's `package.json` file.

-To try `enyo serve` with our "Hello, World!" example, enter the `my-project` directory and run `enyo serve`.
-Then point your Web browser at port 8000 on your development machine.

-Please note that `enyo serve` only creates development builds; for production builds, you'll need to use `enyo pack` (specifically, `enyo pack --no-dev-mode`).